ld32/SmartSlurm/README.md

 # Below is the output

 Wed Dec 21 16:02:47 EST 2022
-Running: /home/ld32/smartSlurm/bin/runAsPipeline /home/ld32/smartSlurm/bin/bashScriptV2.sh sbatch -A rccg -p short -t 10:0 -c 1 noTmp run
+Running: /home/ld32/smartSlurm/bin/runAsPipeline /home/ld32/smartSlurm/bin/bashScriptV2.sh sbatch -p short -t 10:0 -c 1 noTmp run

 Currently Loaded Modules:
   1) gcc/6.2.0

 This is a re-run with the same command and script is not changed, no need to convert the script.
 Using the old one: log/slurmPipeLine.6f93dc8953b9c1d1f96b4fabd657446a.run.sh